WebDev-Akhil/frontend_submission/README.md

 1. Search and filter options are completely functioning.
 User can search for a keyword
 2. Added Search and filter options for small screens as well
 3. Added Genere data to Preview cards on discover page
-4. Cypress was setup and linked with cypress account to see tests stats in the dashboard

 ### FUTURE WORK: